 If you have membership of the LGPS before 1 April 2014 you will have built up benefits in the final salary scheme.
-If you choose to pay for the lost pension in the scheme the amount you pay will go towards covering the protections associated with the pre 1 April 2014 membership.
-To find out more, see the section If you Joined the LGPS Before 1 April 2014.
+If you choose to pay for the lost pension in the Scheme the amount you pay will go towards covering any protections associated with your pre 1 April 2014 membership.
+To find out more, see the section If you joined the LGPS before 1 April 2014.

-If you have Keep in Touch (KIT) day(s) or Shared Parental Leave in Touch (SPLIT) day(s) during a period of unpaid additional maternity or adoption leave or unpaid shared parental leave you will build up a pension (based on the section of the scheme you are in) for the day(s) you are paid.
+If you have Keep in Touch (KIT) day(s) or Shared Parental Leave in Touch (SPLIT) day(s) during a period of unpaid additional maternity or adoption leave or unpaid shared parental leave you will build up a pension (based on the section of the Scheme you are in) for the day(s) you are paid.